AleksandarBayrev/random-important-stuff/Windows-Setup.md

 * Disable `Sticky Keys`, `Toggle Keys`, `Filter Keys`
 * Disable `Animation effects` and `Transparency effects`
 * Disable `Game Overlay` in `Discord`
+* Install `KDE Connect` to sync your phone with your PC